scrapy/scrapy/docs/topics/commands.rst

   response

 * ``--rules`` or ``-r``: use :class:`~scrapy.contrib.spiders.CrawlSpider`
-  rules to discover the callback (ie. spider method) to use for parsing the response
+  rules to discover the callback (i.e. spider method) to use for parsing the response

 * ``--noitems``: don't show scraped items